MechanicalRock/mechanicalrock.github.io/_posts/2020-02-25-serverless-express-rbac.md

 In a perfect world this would all be handled by some native mechanism that is present in the cloud provider, as alluded to by Ben Kehoe's statement.
 There exists various mechanisms in AWS to do parts of the process but they do not currently all align to solve the whole problem.
 Fundamentally, some mechanism is required to enable us to practically use the IAM policy evaluation engine upon the principals, attributes and resources that WE define, and not just the ones available natively in the platform.

-Cognito does a good job of handling user registration and various token related tasks, but it does not currently propogate the information necessary to perform these kinds of policy decisions.
+Cognito does a good job of handling user registration and various token related tasks, but it does not currently propagate the information necessary to perform these kinds of policy decisions.
 This is a future that is probably coming, as illustrated by new ABAC mechanisms introduced via tags, and exemplified by propagating session tags in AWS SSO.

 We could see a world where a user would log in via Cognito and receive access to an IAM role via a pair of credentials.
-These credentials would be bound to session-tags that were created by the platform, that would include information about the users precise identity, which could then be used to scale-back their permissions e.g. prevent them from reading certain rows from dynamodb via the leadingkey condition, or restrict reading of S3 files to specific prefix.
-Likewise, requested scopes or group membership within user pools (or other third party directories) could propogate other information to session tags to enable further flexibility within access policies.
+These credentials would be bound to session-tags that were created by the platform, that would include information about the users precise identity, which could then be used to scale-back their permissions e.g. prevent them from reading certain rows from DynamoDB via the leadingkey condition, or restrict reading of S3 files to specific prefix.
+Likewise, requested scopes or group membership within user pools (or other third party directories) could propagate other information to session tags to enable further flexibility within access policies.

 This would keep the policy definition and evaluation mechanism inside the platform/infrastructure level, and outside of the application domain.

 Unfortunately this isn't supported yet via Cognito and API Gateway.
 HTTP API is even more restrictive, only allowing the use of a JWT, so we are even further away from native IAM controls.
-So until the time comes that the feature set of HTTP API authorizers increases, and until a robust session tag mechanism appears in cognito, we will need to take a [code-wise, cloud-foolish](https://forrestbrazeal.com/2020/01/05/code-wise-cloud-foolish-avoiding-bad-technology-choices/
+So until the time comes that the feature set of HTTP API authorizers increases, and until a robust session tag mechanism appears in Cognito, we will need to take a [code-wise, cloud-foolish](https://forrestbrazeal.com/2020/01/05/code-wise-cloud-foolish-avoiding-bad-technology-choices/
 ) approach and implement our own mechanism for defining and evaluating access policies.

-To make matters worse, HTTP API Gateway JWT authorizers must have an Aud claim on the token, which cognito access tokens do not include.
+To make matters worse, HTTP API Gateway JWT authorizers must have an Aud claim on the token, which Cognito access tokens do not include.
 Scopes are also not included on Cognito ID tokens.
 As far as I can tell, this means that you can't use the scope check feature on JWT authorizers if you are using Cognito.
-You can get around this using cognito user pool groups, which is what I will demonstrate going forward.
+You can get around this using Cognito user pool groups, which is what I will demonstrate going forward.

 # Policy Evaluation Engines